chriMay/Image_Harvester/readme.md

-# Not finished yet, works but not usable in field
+# Not final version, but functional

 # Task

-Programming a HMI to connect to an installed Camera from MatrixVision, to make changes on some settings and to get images and save them to a given path.
+HMI to connect to a linked Camera from MatrixVision, to make changes on some settings, get images and save them to a given path.
-The currently used camera in the field is mvBlueCOUGAR-X105bG-POE-IP67 For testing the Software I got a mvBlueFOX3-2051G.
+The currently used camera in the field is mvBlueCOUGAR-X105bG For testing the Software I got a mvBlueFOX3-2051G.

 ## Parameters to be set (with device specific default settings):